Sebastian, Victoria

 Sebastian is a town in northern Victoria, Australia.
 The town is located 22 km north of Bendigo and is in the City of Greater Bendigo.

+History

-It was named after Sebastian Schmidt, who discovered gold there in May 1863.
+The town was named after Sebastian Schmidt, who discovered gold there in May 1863.

 The railway line through Sebastian was opened in 1882 and eventually made it to Swan Hill.

+Sebastian Primary School (No. 1510) closed in 1993.
+Students were transferred to Eaglehawk North Primary School the following year.